Non-Intrusive Parametrized-Background Data-Weak Reconstruction of Cardiac Displacement Fields from Sparse MRI-like Observations: Discussion

-The computational performance of our method is particularly noteworthy when compared to \gls{fom} simulations.
-The online reconstruction phase requires only hundreds of seconds (depending on the scenario), while a single full \gls{fe} simulation takes approximately 15 minutes (Tabs.~\ref{tab:noiselesstable}, \ref{tab:noisytable}, \ref{tab:sparsenoisytable}).
-This four-order-of-magnitude acceleration enables rapid processing of multiple reconstructions, making the approach suitable for parameter estimation and uncertainty quantification studies that require numerous evaluations.
+The computational performance of our method is particularly notable compared to \gls{fom} simulations.
+The online reconstruction phase requires less than $\qty{0.1}{\second}$ (depending on the scenario), while a single full \gls{fe} simulation takes approximately 15 minutes (Tabs.~\ref{tab:noiselesstable}, \ref{tab:noisytable}, \ref{tab:sparsenoisytable}).
+This four-order-of-magnitude acceleration enables the rapid processing of multiple reconstructions, making the approach suitable for parameter estimation and uncertainty quantification studies that require numerous evaluations.